AshKuhlmann/loop_bloom/README.md

 `LOOPBLOOM_DEBUG_DATE` environment variable (YYYY-MM-DD).
 To dump the raw goal state run `loopbloom debug-state`.

+### Testing Interactive Commands
+Several commands like `cope new` or `goal wizard` are interactive.
+While the integration test suite uses input redirection to test these flows (see `tests/integration/test_cope_new.py` and `tests/integration/test_goal_wizard.py`), running these within automated scripts that cannot provide interactive input may be challenging.
+We recommend using Click's testing utilities for robust testing of interactive prompts.

 <a id="testing"></a>

 ## 14  Testing & CI